-In accordance with the Plan of Legal Specialization and the Rules and Regulations of the Louisiana Board of Legal Specialization, each applicant must satisfy the following criteria in order to apply for recognition as a family law specialist:
+In accordance with the Plan of Legal Specialization and the Rules and Regulations of the Louisiana Board of Legal Specialization, each applicant must satisfy the following criteria for recognition as a tax law specialist:

 - 1. Each applicant shall be an active member in good standing of the Louisiana State Bar Association. - 2.
-Each applicant shall have a minimum of five (5) years of actual practice of law on a full time basis preceding the date of application. - 3.
-Each applicant must certify under oath that he or she has devoted a minimum of 35% of a full time work schedule in the practice of law during at least 48 of the 60 months immediately preceding the date of application in the field of family law and that he or she has actual experience in the representation of clients, contested hearings and trials, negotiation and settlement of family law matters, and knowledge of appellate procedures. - 4.
-The Family Law Advisory Commission must receive on behalf of the applicant, on a form furnished by the Louisiana Board of Legal Specialization, a minimum of five (5) satisfactory reference statements in support of their application for certification from practicing attorneys who can attest to the applicant's competence in the specialty field of family law.
-Of the five (5) satisfactory reference statements, at least one (1) must be from a Board Certified Family Law Specialist.
+Each applicant must have a minimum of five (5) years of actual practice of law on a full time basis preceding the year of application. - 3.
+Each applicant must certify under oath that during 48 of the 60 months immediately preceding the year of application, he or she has devoted a minimum of 35% of a full time work schedule in the practice of law in the field of tax law. - 4.
+The Tax Law Advisory Commission must receive on behalf of an applicant, on a form furnished by the Louisiana Board of Legal Specialization, a minimum of five (5) satisfactory reference statements in support of his or her application for certification from practicing attorneys who can attest to the applicant's competence in the specialty field of tax law.
+Of the five (5) satisfactory reference statements, at least one (1) must be from a Board Certified Tax Law Specialist.
 These submissions shall be subject to the limitations as outlined in section 8.4 of the Rules and Regulations of the Louisiana Board of Legal Specialization.

-- 5. Each applicant shall consent to a confidential inquiry, by the Louisiana Board of Legal Specialization and/or the Family Law Advisory Commission, directed to all persons who serve as references for the applicant, and to other persons regarding the applicant's competence and qualifications to be recognized as a Family Law Specialist.
-This inquiry and review shall consider information furnished by references and other information that the Advisory Commission deems relevant to demonstrate whether the applicant has sufficient competence and proficiency handling the usual matters of the specialty field.
+- 5. Each applicant shall consent to a confidential inquiry by the Louisiana Board of Legal Specialization and/or the Tax Law Advisory Commission, directed to all persons who serve as references for the applicant, and to other persons regarding the applicant's competence and qualifications to be recognized as a Tax Law Specialist.
+This inquiry and review shall consider information furnished by references and other information that the Tax Law Advisory Commission deems relevant to demonstrate whether the applicant has sufficient competence and proficiency handling the usual matters of the specialty field.
 This information may include the applicant's work product, problem analysis, statement of issues and analysis, ethics, reputation, professionalism or such other criteria which the Advisory Commission deems appropriate to take into account prior to making its recommendations. - 6.
 Each applicant must comply with the rules and regulations established by the Louisiana Board of Legal Specialization as they relate to release of disciplinary action information. - 7.
-Each applicant is required to obtain by December 31 of the year of application, credit for 15 hours of continuing legal education (CLE) in the field of family law.
-All CLE credits of an applicant must be approved by the Mandatory Continuing Legal Education Committee ("MCLE Committee") and the Louisiana Board of Legal Specialization Family Law Advisory Commission.
-CLE earned in prior years may not be used to satisfy the 15 hours required within the year of application.
+Each applicant is required to obtain by December 31 of the year of application at least 18 hours of continuing legal education (CLE) in the field of tax law.
+All CLE credits of an applicant must be approved by the Mandatory Continuing Legal Education Committee ("MCLE Committee") and the Louisiana Board of Legal Specialization Tax Law Advisory Commission.
+CLE earned in prior years may not be used to satisfy the 18 hour requirement within the year of application.
 An applicant will not qualify for specialization CLE exemption in the year of application. - 8.
-Each applicant must provide evidence of professional liability insurance in the minimum amount of \$500,000 with the application.
-The professional liability insurance policy must be offered by a company reasonably acceptable to the Board. - 9.
-Each applicant must pass a written examination applied uniformly to all applicants demonstrating sufficient knowledge, proficiency and experience in the following areas of family law as is necessary to justify the representation of special competence to the legal profession and to the public: - a.
-The procedure in Civil Code Articles 102 and 103 Divorces - b.
-Domicile, Venue and Jurisdiction - c.
-Child Support - d.
-Child Custody - e.
-Alimony/Spousal Support and Alimony/Spousal Support Pendente Lite - f.
-Use and Occupancy of the Family Home and Community Movables and Immovables, and Rental Value for Use and Occupancy - g.
-Temporary Restraining Orders and Injunctive Relief - h.
-Appointment of Attorneys to Represent Children in Child Custody and Visitation Proceedings - i.
-Matrimonial Regimes, including Partition of Community Property and Settlement of Claims Arising from Matrimonial Regimes
+Each applicant must provide evidence of professional liability insurance in the minimum amount of \$1,000,000 with the application and the policy must be offered by a company reasonably acceptable to the Board. - 9.
+Each applicant must take and pass a written examination.